 Facilities, clinic enhance Speech-Language Pathology program

-Students enrolled in the five-year master’s degree program in speech-language pathology have the benefit of new academic and research facilities.
-The program features its own Speech-Language and Hearing Center, which provides graduate students practical clinical experience and services to regional clients.
+Students enrolled in the five-year master’s degree program in Speech-Language Pathology have the benefit of state-of-the-art academic and research facilities.
+The program features its own Speech-Language and Hearing Center, which provides graduate students practical clinical experience and services to clients of all ages.
 It is one of the few programs that allow students to earn a master’s degree in five years of full-time study.
-The program trains students in every area of speech-language pathology to diagnose and treat people with autism, articulation problems, developmental language disorders, fluency and voice disorders, and severe communication disorders.
+The program trains students in every area of speech-language pathology to diagnose and treat patients with strokes, swallowing disorders, autism, articulation problems, developmental language disorders, fluency and voice disorders, and many other communication disorders.